qbeyond/terraform-azurerm-archetype-lib/tests/README.md

 13. validate that it is assigned to the correct maintenance configuration
 14. optionally: remediate first Vm & validate compliance and new resources

-The first 7 steps are automated by running `terraform apply`.
+The first 7 steps are automated by running `terraform test`.